Menu

 When does the Amazon Payments Buyer Dispute Program apply?

-- You paid the merchant for the item or service, but it did not arrive, or
+• You paid the merchant for the item or service, but it didn't arrive, or

 The Amazon Pay A-to-z Guarantee applies only to the purchase of physical goods.
-Therefore, the following items are not covered by the Amazon A-to-z Guarantee: payments for services, digital merchandise, cash equivalent instruments (including retail gift cards), and prohibited items (including items violating the Amazon Payments Acceptable Use Policy.
+Therefore, the following items aren't covered by the Amazon A-to-z Guarantee: payments for services, digital merchandise, cash equivalent instruments (including retail gift cards), and prohibited items (including items violating the Amazon Payments Acceptable Use Policy).
 You can still seek our assistance in resolving disputes about these items by submitting a dispute.

-The Amazon Payment Dispute Program does not apply to unlawful or prohibited items (including items violating the Amazon Payments Acceptable Use Policy or our User Agreement.)
+The Amazon Payment Dispute Program doesn't apply to unlawful or prohibited items (including items violating the Amazon Payments Acceptable Use Policy or our User Agreement).

-When is a product "materially different" from the description of the seller?
+When is a product "materially different" from the description of the merchant?

 Buyers should wait 15 days for the delivery of tangible items, services, or delivery of digital items before filing a complaint.
 However, a complaint needs to be submitted within 90 days of making payment.